mongodb-labs/pymongoexplain/README.rst

 Support / Feedback
 ==================

-For questions, discussions, or general technical support, visit the MongoDB Community Forums.
+For questions, discussions, or general technical support, visit the `MongoDB Community Forums <https://developer.mongodb.com/community/forums/tag/python>`_.
 The MongoDB Community Forums are a centralized place to connect with other MongoDB users, ask questions, and get answers.

 Bugs / Feature Requests
 =======================

 Think you’ve found a bug?
 Want to see a new feature in PyMongoExplain?
-Please open an issue on this GitHub repository.
+Please open an issue on this `GitHub repository <https://github.com/mongodb-labs/pymongoexplain>`_.

 How To Ask For Help
 -------------------